Specialised Health, Behind the Scenes. Who is Specialised Health?

-She ahs experience in various conditions including numerous musculoskeletal conditions, particularly lower back injuries, as well as neuro conditions and fatigue.
+She has experience in various conditions including numerous musculoskeletal conditions, particularly lower back injuries, as well as neurological conditions and fatigue.
 But her favourite population to work with is Mental Health.

 Read on and stay tuned on to our social media as we post Tessa’s interviews and exercises each day this week!

 I love people and just feel that exercise is un-tapped magic for so many people!
 I am still in awe as to what it can do for people in all their unique situations, so just wanted a career where I could be an advocate for that.